haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Challenge 1 (200 XP)
 Innate Spellcasting.
 The dryad’s innate spellcasting ability is Charisma (spell save DC 14).
 The dryad can innately cast the following spells, requiring no material components:
 At will: druidcraft
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 304

  3/day each: entangle, goodberry
 1/day each: barkskin, pass without trace, shillelagh